Fire-King: Patterns and colors

-Fire-King solid glass colors come in jade-ite, burgundy, rose-ite (creamy pink)(not to be confused with “pink swirl” which is a pink fired on colour over opaque white glass), turquoise blue, azur-ite (light pale blue), white, ivory-white and ivory.
+Fire-King solid glass colors come in jadeite, burgundy, rose-ite (creamy pink) (not to be confused with “pink swirl” which is a pink fired on color over opaque white glass), turquoise blue, azur-ite (light pale blue), white, ivory-white and ivory.
 It can also be a fired-on coating over crystal in shades of pastel green, pastel blue, pastel peach, pastel yellow, primary orange, primary blue, primary yellow and primary green.
 These fired on colors are part of the pattern Rainbow.
-Rainbow is not technically Fire-King, but included in the same category with most collector books.
-There are also some fired on Lustre color finishes that comes in several patterns and a few colours (on dinnerware) grey, white, pink and the most commonly found Peach Lustre.
-There is also a bakeware set and mixing bowl set in “copper tint” fired on colour (over white opaque glass) which looks very similar to peach lustre, but is just a little more subtle in its shade of copper.
+There are also fired-on Lustre color finishes that comes in several patterns and a few colors on dinnerware such as grey, white, pink and the commonly found Peach Lustre.
+There is also a bakeware set and mixing bowl set in “copper tint” fired-on color (over white opaque glass) which looks very similar to peach lustre, but is just a little more subtle in its shade of copper.

+Jadeite Restaurant Ware is most popular among some collectors.
+It is a creamy jade color.
+In 2000 Anchor Hocking re-debuted Fire-King in Jadeite.
+The pieces have been made from new molds and are not the same as the older Fire-King items.
+They are also stamped "Fire-King, 2000."